 Wedding Planning Checklist

 Congratulations!
 You’re engaged, you’re in love, and you have an amazing wedding to plan… Don’t stress, enjoy the moment(s) and use our wedding planning checklist as a helpful tool to keep things organized leading up to the big day.
+Whether you’re having a grand country club wedding or small intimate gathering, this checklist will help you stay on track.

 9 – 12 MONTHS BEFORE WEDDING DATE